yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 - Cost reduction through automated management
 - Deleting outdated or unnecessary data

+**Autoclass**
+- Autoclass is the most efficient and cost-effective approach for managing the varying access frequencies of your video content.
+- Autoclass automatically transitions objects between storage classes based on real-time access patterns, optimizing storage costs without the need for manual lifecycle management policies. e.g. This means new objects that are frequently accessed will remain in Standard Storage, while older, less accessed objects will be automatically moved to cost-effective storage classes like Nearline or Coldline as access decreases.

+- Although lifecycle management policies can be used to move data between storage classes, they are not as good for situations with unpredictable and varied access patterns.
+Lifecycle management require manual setup and periodic adjustments to align with changing access patterns.
+Autoclass, by contrast, offers a more automated and dynamic solution, adjusting storage classes in real-time based on actual data usage without manual intervention, ensuring optimal storage cost savings with less effort.

 **Access control**
 - can have signed url access (time-based, got expiration, good for temporary access)
 - IAM on project level